AdaptableTools/ab-website/src/pages/index.md

 ---
 templateKey: index-page
-title: Take control of your data universe with Adaptable Tools
+title: Take control of your data universe with Adaptable Tools - we bring your data to life
-subtitle: We bring your data to life
+subtitle: See for yourself
 image: /img/Carousel6.png
 heading: We make data work for you
 mainpitch: